Natalie Glebova: Miss Universe Canada

 Glebova's first pageant was Miss Universe Canada 2004, where she was the third runner-up behind eventual winner Venessa Fisher.
 Glebova returned the following year and won Miss Universe Canada 2005.

 Miss Universe

 As Miss Universe Canada 2005, represented Canada and won Miss Universe 2005, held in Bangkok, Thailand.
 Throughout the contest, Glebova gave the traditional Thai greeting known as a "Wai" on every appearance which helped her win over Thai audiences and judges.
 Glebova was crowned Miss Universe 2005 by the outgoing titleholder, Jennifer Hawkins of Australia.
-Glebova's win was Canada's second after Karen Dianne Baldwin had won Miss Universe 1982.
+Glebova's win was Canada's second after Karen Dianne Baldwin had won Miss Universe 1982, and made Glebova the first immigrant to win Miss Universe.